omarfoz/watsonEat/README.md

 * [License](#license)

 ### Summary
-This IBM Cloud Starter Kit will showcase the Watson Assistant service and give you integration points for each of the IBM Cloud Mobile services.
+Create a Mobile App that helps you to find the nearest restaurant and coffee with Watson Assistant and Google Places API:

 ### Requirements
 * iOS 9.0+